nextgal/kirikiri2/kirikiri2/src/plugins/win32/drawdeviceIrrlicht/irrlicht/source/Irrlicht/libpng/projects/visualc6/README.txt

 MSVCRT.DLL (MSVCRTD.DLL for debug versions).
 If you distribute any of the above mentioned libraries you should also include this DLL in your package.
-For a list of files that are redistributable in Visual C++ 6.0, see Common\Redist\Redist.txt on Disc 1 of the Visual C++ 6.0 product CDs.
+For a list of files that are redistributable in Visual C++ 6.0, see Common¥Redist¥Redist.txt on Disc 1 of the Visual C++ 6.0 product CDs.